nebrius/react-strapped/README.md

 ## Motivation

-React has a number of popular state management libraries, such as [Redux](https://react-redux.js.org/), [Zustand](https://github.com/pmndrs/zustand) [Jotai](https://jotai.org/), and [Recoil](https://recoiljs.org/).
-While each of these state management libraries brings their own opinions to state management, none of them have opinions on how to load bootstrap data.
-As we'll see later, this creates friction for developing modern applications.
+React has a number of popular state management libraries, such as [Redux](https://react-redux.js.org/), [Zustand](https://github.com/pmndrs/zustand), [Jotai](https://jotai.org/), and [Recoil](https://recoiljs.org/).
+While each of these state management libraries brings their own opinions to state management, none of them have opinions on how to load bootstrap data not available until first render.
+This creates friction for developing modern applications.

 Popular frameworks such as [Next.js](https://nextjs.org/) have given rise to what I call client-side multi-page applications.
 These applications blur the line between traditional multi-page applications (MPAs) and single-page applications (SPAs).
 Specifically, they inherit the routing and separation of concerns of traditional MPAs and combine it with client-side routing of SPAs.